jdrichardsappacad/react-2021/week-15/quizzes/07-servers-quiz.md

     <answer correct>A server's purpose is to send data to a client</answer>
     <answer>A server's purpose is to serve data</answer>
     <answer>A server's purpose is to create new web applications</answer>
+    <answer>A server's purpose is to store client data</answer>
-    <explanation>A server's purpose is to send data to a client.
-Depending on
+  <explanation>A server's purpose is to send data to the client.
+A server will
-    the request from the client, a server will determine what needs to be done and send the appropriate data back to the client in the form of a response.</explanation>
+  determine what to do based on a request from the client.
+It will then send appropriate data to the client in a response object.</explanation>
   </question>
 </quiz>

 <quiz>
   <question multiple>
-    <p>Which of the following are necessary to make a full-stack
+    <p>Which of the following are necessary to create a full-stack
     application?</p>
     <answer correct>A front-end client</answer>
     <answer correct>A back-end server</answer>